 Some people plan to cover their retirement with other types of resalable assets that they buy in their younger years like homes, cars, or collectibles.

 What Happens if You Didn’t Financially Plan for Retirement?

 So long as you contributed to Social Security, you will be able to claim those benefits once you reach retirement age.
 The amount you receive will depend upon when you begin drawing your benefits.
 However, if you don’t have other savings in place, you likely won’t be able to live on these benefits alone.
 Medicare should also be able to help you with medical expenses.

 When retirement savings aren’t enough to cover living expenses, sometimes people continue working later than they’d imagined in order to pay their expenses and continue saving.

 Many people turn to their assets at this point, a home, for instance.
 This may include taking out a reverse mortgage that can give people access to either a lump sum or monthly payments from their home equity and allow them to quit paying mortgage payments.

-Sell & Stay is another way that people can gain access to the equity in their home for retirement without leaving their home.
+A sale-leaseback is another way that people can gain access to the equity in their home for retirement without leaving their home.
 This is also perfect for people who are retiring, are not interested in staying in their current home throughout retirement, but haven’t decided where exactly they want to go.
-Contact us if you’d like to know more about how Sell & Stay could help you during retirement or the transition to retirement.

 It’s never too early to start financial planning for retirement.
 However, if you find yourself at retirement age without enough funds to get through this next phase of your life, there is an alternative solution.
 Talk to a financial advisor to learn more about what options might be best for your situation.